VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 One of my first capstone projects a video game called [Twisted Towers](https://verdantfox.com/games/twisted-towers).
 I also built a stock tracking website (that I sadly don't have a page for anymore) and a couple other smaller applications.
 I eventually I packaged all these projects up into my portfolio website to share with potential employers.

+## Write code for your current job

+Whatever your current job is, it uses technology.
+Look for opportunities to use your new coding skills in your current job.
+Is there a task you do on the computer that could be automated?
+Could you write code that analyzes some aspect of your job?
+If you can't think of any useful project you could create for your work, maybe your boss or co-workers have ideas.
+Ask around.
+Writing code for your current job is a great opportunity for three reasons.

+1. It is another opportunity to learn.
+Solving real world problems with code is an awesome way to learn new skills and to get better at skills you've already learned.
+2. It will improve your current job.
+Solving a problem at work with code could save you, your co-workers or your boss tons of time.
+It'll either make your life easier or it'll make someone else very thankful for you.
+3. It looks really good on your resume.
+First, it's another project you can add to your resume.
+The more projects, the better.
+Second, **it allows you to say that you coded for your job.** It might sound like nothing because you solved a small problem, but it means your job listed on your resume went from completely unrelated to your new career to highly relevant to your new career.
+Potential employers will take stock and they will appreciate your initiative.

 ## Create a profile website

 You learned the things and used your new knowledge to made a couple cool projects.
 Now you need to show them off.
 One thing you can do is link to those projects, hosted on GitHub, on your resume.
 Even better though would be to create a portfolio website.
 A portfolio website is a website that you will link to from your resume.
 In it you'll want to talk about yourself.
 What coding language or languages are you focusing on?
 What skills, frameworks and tech stacks have you learned?
 What projects have you built?
 What open-source projects have you contributed to?